Understanding Pointing Terminology for Period Properties in South Nottinghamshire and North West Leicestershire

 Spalling

-Spalling is the flaking, cracking, or breaking away of a brick or stone surface, which allows water to penetrate the masonry and can lead to damp problems inside your home.
-It is usually caused by moisture trapped in the brick or stone because mortar previously used is too hard, or spalling happens with age over time.
+Spalling is the flaking, cracking, or breaking away of a brick or stone surface.
+This issue allows water to penetrate the masonry, leading to damp problems inside your home.
+It usually occurs when moisture gets trapped in the brick or stone because the mortar used is too hard.
+Over time, spalling can worsen with age.

 Damp ingress, also referred to as penetrating damp, occurs when water enters a property through an external wall.
-Penetrating damp specifically refers to moisture getting in through damaged mortar joints, cracks, or gaps in the brickwork.
-This can lead to internal damp patches, mould, and long‑term structural problems.
+This type of damp specifically refers to moisture getting in through damaged mortar joints, cracks, or gaps in the brickwork.
+It can lead to internal damp patches, mould, and long-term structural problems.

-Solution: repoint the wall with the correct mortar for the bricks or stone and repair or replace any damaged bricks to stop water penetration and protect the building.
+Solution: Repoint the wall with the correct mortar for the bricks or stone.
+Repair or replace any damaged bricks to stop water penetration and protect the building.

 Efflorescence (or surface salts) appears as white, powdery patches on the outside of a wall.
 It is common and completely normal on newly built houses for the first six months as moisture evaporates from fresh materials.
 However, persistent efflorescence on older walls usually indicates that water is penetrating the brickwork or mortar.

-Solution: inspect the wall for damaged bricks or failing mortar joints and repair or replace them to stop moisture entering the wall.
+Solution: Inspect the wall for damaged bricks or failing mortar joints.
+Repair or replace them to stop moisture from entering the wall.

 When the mortar is harder than the bricks or stone, the masonry can fail before the joints do.
 This often leads to spalling, where the faces of bricks or stone break away, exposing the wall to further moisture and damage.
 This problem is common when cement-based mortar is used on older homes built with softer, less dense bricks or stone.